 ***There may be affiliate links throughout this post.
 Please refer to the disclaimer page for additional information.***

 Assuming you have little or no debt and are investing for retirement, I beg you, don’t make the same mistakes I have.
-It is easy to invest money into the right fund or funds, but it requires a little bit of upfront homework and then you can set cruise control.
+Investing money for beginners is easier than you might think, but it requires a little bit of upfront homework and then you can set cruise control.

 Put time in now and peel back the few layers required to get started investing for retirement.
 There’s not even that many layers to peel, I promise!

-The earlier you start investing for retirement the more time your money has to grow.
+The key to knowing how to invest money wisely is compound interest.
+The longer you are investing for retirement the more powerful compound interest is.
 Not only does the money you add to your retirement account earn you interest, the interest you earn on that money earns you interest.

 Compound interest is where you earn interest on top of interest you already earned.
 The longer the money can grow the better.

 For example: $1,000 invested today, with a 7% interest rate will grow to about:

 There’s more than a 700% increase over 30 years while there’s a 100% increase in 10 years.
 A 100% increase is great but it’s not even on the same scale as a 700% increase.

 What is an index fund?
 It is a type of mutual fund you can select to invest your retirement accounts in that tracks a specific index.
 It is arguably the best way to start investing.

 Why should you invest in an index funds?
 Typically, the cost associated with an index fund is lower than the standard mutual fund.
 Therefore, if you can find an index fund with low cost and a high rate of return, your money will grow faster.
 This is thanks to the power of compound interest.